rolandholik/Quixote/Documentation/tsem.rst

 used to compute the state coefficients for any security events that the task subsequently executes.
-As noted in the previous paragraph, incorporating the TASK_ID into the computation of security state coefficients results in the values becoming executable specific.
+As noted in the previous paragraph, incorporating the TASK_ID into the computation of security state coefficients results in the values becoming specific the corpus of executable code that initiated a process.
 This affords a very degree of specificity with respect to the security models that can be implemented.

 As was demonstrated in the TBDHTTRAD section, TSEM will discriminate the following commands as different events/coefficients in a security